 Every new year, there’s always lots of talk about how to start the year off right.
 For solo and small firm lawyers, that can mean many things.
-One of my attorney-clients told me her mentor taught her to begin the new year by revisiting her retainer agreement and reading the evidence code cover to cover.
+One of my attorney-clients begins the new year by revisiting her retainer agreement and reading the evidence code cover to cover.
 Those are great ideas.

-But if the first weeks of 2017 got away from you — maybe you were busy with winter vacation, a big court case, hitting your new gym — spring is also a great time to clean up your practice.
+But if the first weeks of the year got away from you, spring is also a great time to clean up your practice.

-Here are my top five spring cleaning tasks for solo lawyers.
+Here are my top five spring cleanups for solo lawyers.

 2. Consider your marketing plan.
 Your practice needs a marketing plan, no matter how simple your advertising and business development efforts may be.
 Look into technology that can help, such as automated social media schedulers that allow you to spend a day writing posts and schedule them to publish throughout the month.
 Include a budget in your plan for paid advertising too.

 3. Connect with your network.
 This is a good time of the year to renew connections with your network because your message won’t get lost in a crush of holiday cards and email wishes.
 Just say hello and happy spring in an email or a voice mail — it does not have to be complicated.

 4. Check your CLE status.
 Many of us are caught off-guard when compliance reporting comes around.
 Even if your deadline seems far off, check on your status.
 If your state requires reporting of all courses, send in your certificates now.
 If you are in a self-reporting state, make sure your set of certificates is complete in case you are audited.
 Go through your emails and pull all of those certificates so you don’t miss any.
 If you need more credits, check out as many CLE sources as you can.
 Many courses are free, but it is hard to get a large number of free classes all at once.
 Some vendors conduct monthly free seminars.
 Sign up so you can take one every month until your deadline.